Evander Kane Game Preview: Oilers vs. Flyers

 Kane Season Stats Insights in 2022-23

-- He scored a goal in a game 12 times last season over 41 games played, with multiple goals in two games.
+- He had a goal in 12 of 41 games last season, with multiple goals in two of them.

 - Kane had an assist in 11 of 41 games last season, with multiple assists in one of them.

-- He has an implied probability of 56.1% to exceed his point total based on the odds.
+- The implied probability is 56.1% that he goes over his points over/under based on the odds.

-- There is an implied probability of 32.3% of Kane going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Kane has an implied probability of 32.3% of going over his assist prop bet.

 Sign up for Underdog fantasy today.